tomaspinho/clj-calc/README.md

 # clj-calc

-A Clojure library designed to ... well, that part is up to you.
+A super simple calculator written in Clojure, using a Context Free Grammar and UI components.

+Uses instaparse for the Grammar parser and Seesaw for Swing UI components.

 ## Usage

-FIXME
+  # Run
+  lein run

+  # Make jar
+  lein uberjar

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Tomás Pinho

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License.